tamsinedwards/emulandice2/README.md

 Once the GP emulators are fixed, they can be used in FACTS to quickly predict land ice contributions to sea level for a set of GSAT projections:

-`./emulandice_steer.sh ice_source region models_covariance`
+`./emulandice_steer.sh ice_source region models_covariance climate_data_file scenario`

 The emulandice_steer.sh file contains the command:

-`Rscript --vanilla -e "library(emulandice2)" -e "source('main.R')" $ice_source $region $emu_name`
+`Rscript --vanilla -e "library(emulandice2)" -e "source('main.R')" $ice_source $region $emu_name $climate_data_file $scenario`

-where the final three arguments are taken from the command line.
-These form the component parts of the RData file as described above.
+where the arguments are taken from the command line.
+The first three form the component parts of the RData file, as described above, and the last two give the climate data file and scenario.

 The current commands (from some basic optimisation checks using preliminary data in autumn 2023) for SSP5-8.5 are: